cdsmith/HMock/README.md

 managing the risk of multiple instances.
 The easiest way to do so is to avoid defining these instances in libraries.
-If you do define instances in libraries, try to choose a canonical location for each instance that is consistent across all code using the library, and try to limit visibility of these instances to code that follows the same convention.
+If you do define instances in libraries, try to choose a canonical location for each instance that is consistent across all code using the library, and try to limit reuse of these instances to code that follows the same conventions.
 Reuse of mock code can be valuable, but it must be done carefully and deliberately, keeping in mind that you are responsible for preventing conflict between instances.

 ### How do I migrate from `monad-mock`?